Russian central bank cuts key rate to 16% as Putin speaks

 MANY RUSSIANS DO NOT TRUST FIGURES, PHONE-IN HOSTS SAY

-Putin argued that inflation data showed average figures while prices for some foods could grow faster.
+Putin said inflation data showed average figures while prices for some foods could grow faster.

 In general the bond market is volatile, and fixed income securities carry interest rate risk.
 (As interest rates rise, bond prices usually fall, and vice versa.
 This effect is usually more pronounced for longer-term securities.)
 Fixed income securities also carry inflation risk and credit and default risks for both issuers and counterparties.
 Unlike individual bonds, most bond funds do not have a maturity date, so avoiding losses caused by price volatility by holding them until maturity is not possible.